mariannecuevas/mariannecuevas/README.md

 <h3 align="center">My name is Marianne, and I'm a software developer based in Orange County, CA.</h3>

 ### 🗣️ About Me
 I am a passionate developer who loves growing and learning new things.
-I found a love for problem-solving while playing video games, which has led me to coding.
+I found a love for problem-solving while playing video games and this love has led me to pursue a career in web development.
 I love challenging myself and seeing my projects come to life.

 <!--
 **mariannecuevas/mariannecuevas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.